 In the work discussed to this point, the only polymer used was Alcoflood 935 HPAM.
-The manufacturer (Ciba) stated that this polyacrylamide had a molecular weight (Mw) of between 7×10^6 and 9×10^6 daltons and a 10% degree of hydrolysis.
-For comparison, Marathon determined that this polymer had a molecular weight of 5×10^6 daltons and a degree of hydrolysis between 5 and 10%.
+The manufacturer (Ciba) stated that this polyacrylamide had a molecular weight between 7 and 9×10^6 daltons and a 10% degree hydrolysis.
+For comparison, Marathon determined that this polymer had a molecular weight of 5×10^6 daltons and a degree of hydrolysis between 5% and 10% (personal communication with R.D.
+Sydansk).

 We wondered whether a gel made with a higher molecular weight polymer could be more cost-effective and/or exhibit more desirable extrusion properties in fractures.
-To answer this question, we studied a second HPAM polymer, Ciba Percol 338,[†] which Ciba stated had a molecular weight of between 12×10^6 and 14×10^6 daltons and a 10% degree of hydrolysis.
-No independent verification of the molecular weight was performed for this polymer.
-Although we assume that Percol 338 has roughly twice the average molecular weight of Alcoflood 935, some uncertainty exists.
-For example, the difference in properties for the two polymers could result primarily from differences in the molecular weight distributions, especially in the highmolecular-weight tails of the distributions.

-A range of formulations was prepared to identify a gel composition that provided behavior similar to the behavior of a gel with 0.5% Alcoflood 935 and 0.0417% Cr(III)-acetate.
-In all formulations, the ratio of HPAM to Cr(IIII)-acetate was fixed at 12:1, the brine used for gelant preparation contained 1% NaCl and 0.1% CaCl2, and the gel was aged for 24 hours at 41°C. If behavior similarity was judged by tonguing from a bottle, the most similar gel contained 0.2% Percol 338 HPAM and 0.0167% Cr(III)-acetate.
-However, we recognize substantial limitations in making this comparison.
-Alternatively, if similarity was judged by elastic modulus (G'), the most similar gel contained 0.5% Percol 338 HPAM and 0.0417% Cr(III)-acetate (see Row 4 of Table 3).
-For the remainder of this paper, Alcoflood 935 will be called the low molecular weight (low-Mw) polymer, while Percol 338 will be called the high molecular weight (high-Mw) polymer.
+To answer this question, we studied a second HPAM polymer, Ciba Percol 338, which Ciba stated had a molecular weight between 12 and 14×10^6 daltons and a 10% degree of hydrolysis.
+A range of formulations was prepared to identify a gel composition that provided behavior similar to that for a gel with 0.5% Alcoflood 935 and 0.0417% Cr(III)-acetate.
+In all formulations, the ratio of HPAM to Cr(IIII)-acetate was fixed (at 12:1), the brine used for gelant preparation contained 1% NaCl and 0.1% CaCl2, and the gel was aged for 24 hours at 41°C. Similarity of behavior was judged by tonguing from a bottle.
+The most similar gel contained 0.2% Percol 338 HPAM and 0.0167% Cr(III)acetate.
+This composition was used during extrusion tests.
+In the remainder of this paper, the Alcoflood 935 gel will be called the "low-Mw gel," while the Percol 338 gel will be called the "high-Mw gel."